 First and foremost, I want to remind you to take care of yourself.
 The end of the semester can be a stressful time, but it’s important to prioritize your mental and physical health.
 Eating at regular intervals, spending quality time with friends and family, and taking those much-needed Netflix breaks will actually help you stay motivated and achieve more in less time.
 Even a simple stretch by your desk or a walk around the block isn’t just good for you—it’s an investment of time that will make you work better when you return!

 If you’re feeling overwhelmed, don’t hesitate to reach out to Student Wellness Services.
-They offer appointments, wellness groups, and online help like TAO (Therapy Assistance Online), which is accessible 24/7.
+They offer appointments and other wellness groups, including 24/7 hotlines.
 If you require academic support, check out the amazing resources we have at SASS (check my previous blogs to learn more about these helpful tools and services!).
 Somebody from SASS can meet you one-on-one for an hour at a time to discuss making a plan for exam success, how to memorize and study better, and how to beat things like exam stress and anxiety.
 Book an appointment online—like that exercise break, it’ll save you time later!

 As you prepare for exams and assignments, it can be helpful to have a physical calendar with all of your deadlines and important dates written out.
 Personally, I like to keep mine on my study table so that it’s always in sight when I’m trying to focus.
 That way, I can stay on track more easily.
 It also gives me a gentle reminder of the most pressing tasks at hand so that I can better allocate my day to doing the most important things.